-Pro-“life” activists are like cancer: they’re ubiquitous, often go undetected until their damage is irreversible, and heartbreakingly detrimental to women’s health.
+Pro-“life” activists are like cancer: they’re ubiquitous, heartbreakingly detrimental to women’s health, and often go undetected until their damage is irreversible .

 Which is why it’s so mind-blowing that one of the country’s most powerful and well-known cancer charities has teamed up with pro-life activists to deny women lifesaving breast cancer screenings.

 Ugh.
 F’real?
-I would be irate if I wasn’t so used to this bullshit.
+I’d be irate if I wasn’t so used to this bullshit.

 When news first broke that the Susan G Koman foundation yanked breast cancer screening funding from Planned Parenthood, people were dumbfounded.
 Huh/What/Why/How?
 What were they thinking?
 Why would they do that?
 How could anyone have a problem with Planned Parenthood providing breast cancer screenings?
 But to understand how something like this could happen, you have to understand the pro-life movement, which is at the heart of the split.